TankerHQ/quickstart-examples/client/web/api-observer/README.md

 Same as above, but put `alice_at_example.com` in the `share with` block before clicking on the `Encrypt` button.

-* Now close Bob's Tanker session, and re-open a new session for Alice, using her email address.
+* Now stop Bob's Tanker session, and re-start a new session for Alice, using her email address.
 * Get the encrypted data from the last step (for instance by copy/paste).
 * Click on the `Decrypt` button: the clear text should appear in the Encryption input.